ConnorGray/Diagrams/docs/Development.md

 The Diagram Maker project has two main "outputs":

-* The `DiagramMaker` Wolfram Language paclet, that is released via the [Wolfram Paclet Repository](https://resources.wolframcloud.com/PacletRepository).
+* The `Diagrams` Wolfram Language paclet, that is released via the [Wolfram Paclet Repository](https://resources.wolframcloud.com/PacletRepository).
 * The `diagram-maker` Rust crate, which is released via [crates.io](https://crates.io).